swt30/waterworlds-paper/waterworlds.md

 Even inside our solar system, our knowledge of planetary interiors is limited by the indirect ways in which we can probe them.
 On Earth we have the advantage of seismic measurements, and in our solar system we have various gravitational moments to constrain interior structures.
 Outside the solar system we have only the masses and radii of planets to work with.
-Models from first principles---numerical or analytical models based on the physics of solid and liquid spheres---therefore dominate the field.
+Models from first principles (numerical or analytical models based on the physics of solid and liquid spheres) therefore dominate the field.

 Planetary interior models are a worthwhile starting point to make sense of the limited observational data we have.
 These models are inspired by earlier successes with stellar structure models, which are key to interpreting observations of stars.
 Others had previously considered the internal structures of planets in our solar system [for example, @Hubbard1980], but the study often taken as the base for exoplanetary modelling is by @Zapolsky1969 who constructed mass--radius relations for large homogeneous isothermal spheres.
-The ever-increasing number of known exoplanets---many of which have both mass and radius measurements---are a diverse and interesting set of objects to which to apply these models.
+The ever-increasing number of known exoplanets, many of which have both mass and radius measurements, are a diverse and interesting set of objects to which to apply these models.

 The first way in which planetary interior models can be useful is to make broad inferences about the structure of a planet.
 There is some information available about any planet despite an inherent degeneracy between different compositions.
-We can exclude certain classes of models---for example, small planets with large radii must almost certainly have large hydrogen envelopes---or we can take more sophisticated approaches.
+We can immediately exclude certain classes of models: for example, small planets with large radii must almost certainly have large hydrogen envelopes.
+We can also take more sophisticated approaches.
 @Sotin2007 modelled planets by fixing their compositions based on the properties of the host star.
 @Madhusudhan2012a argued for a carbon-rich interior in the exoplanet 55 Cnc e based on its carbon abundance and on its density matching that of pure carbon.
 @Dorn2015 also showed that mass and radius alone can constrain the size of a planet's core if we assume it is pure iron.